frederikhandberg0709/blop-social-media/README.md

 ## Future Development

-- **Search functionality:** Implement robust search capabilities allowing users to find posts by keywords, hashtags, and usernames.
+- **Search functionality:** Implement search capabilities allowing users to find posts by keywords, hashtags, and usernames.

 - **Filter functionality for timeline:** Enhance the user experience with multiple filtering options: